-South Carolina is well on their way to finding a safe and loving home for every child, but they need more help to reach this goal.
+South Carolina is well on its way to finding a safe and loving home for every child, but they need more help to reach this goal.
 Imagine another 23% jump in adoptions in 2020!
 Remember what Mary says: “every child needs to feel safe and loved and secure, and I feel like foster parents can give a child that.”

 Are you and your partner ready to start the adoption process?
 Visit Adoption.org or call 1-800-ADOPT-98 to begin your adoption journey.
 We have 130+ years of adoption experience and would love to help you.